FelixAva/authentication-app/README.md

 4. ### Badges

 ## Description
-**ESP:** La "autenthication app" es un proyecto para crear una aplicacion de autenticacion de usuarios, implementando librerias para su funcionamiento optimo.
+**ESP:** La **Authentication App** es un proyecto de autenticación de usuarios construido con bibliotecas modernas como React Native y Expo para una experiencia de usuario óptima.
+Esta aplicación se centra en el registro de usuarios, inicio de sesión y cierre de sesión utilizando tokens simples.

+**ENG:** The **Authentication App** is a user authentication project built with modern libraries like React Native, Expo for an optimal user experience.
+This app focuses on user registration, login, and logout using simple tokens.

 ## How to install and run

-**NOTE: This app not includes the backend serv.
-To use the app with a backend, you must have to use the following repo:**
+**NOTE: This app does not include the backend service.
+To use the app with a backend, please refer to the following repository:**
+**¡¡You need to start the backend server besides the frontend!!**
 ```
 https://github.com/hanzeelvilla/expense-tracker-api
 ```